Northern New Jersey Council: Camp Yaw-Paw

 Camp Yaw Paw Camp Yaw-Paw is a 400 acre tract of land in the Ramapo Mountain Range.
 The camp offers a winter camping program from September till May.
 Camp Yaw-Paw is NNJ Council's Cub Day Camp during the summer months.

 Camp Glen Gray

 Camp Glen Gray was located near Mahwah, New Jersey in the Ramapo Mountains in Bergen County, New Jersey.
 Founded in 1917 by Frank Gray for the Montclair Council, the 150 acre camp is named after Frank Gray, a well known early professional Scouter of that area.
 The camp is now a Bergen County Park and is independently managed and financially supported by The Friends of Glen Gray, Inc.

 Order of the Arrow

 Northern New Jersey Council's Order of the Arrow lodge is the Lenaphoking Lodge.

+Lenapehoking Lodge was formed from the merger of Mantowagan Lodge #14, Meechgalanne Lodge #178, Oratam Lodge #286, and Aquaninoncke Lodge #359.

+Lenapehoking Lodge traces its origins to the earliest days of the Order of the Arrow.
+Pamrapaugh Lodge #14, founded in 1921, in the (then) Bayonne Council was the tenth lodge formed in the Order of the Arrow and was present at the first grand lodge meeting, held in Philadelphia in 1921.
+Due to a clerical error, Pamrapaugh was assigned #14, although it is known to be the tenth lodge formed.
+Pamrapaugh would eventually merge with Elauwit Lodge #37 to form Mantowagan Lodge #14, encompassing all of Hudson County, NJ.
+Elauwit Lodge #37 traces its founding to (then) Scout Executive (of the Jersey City Council) Carroll A. Edson, co-founder of the Order of the Arrow.
+Edson would be recognized with the Vigil Honor in Achtu Lodge #37.